akamai/terraform-provider-akamai/docs/data-sources/appsec_bypass_network_lists.md

 This data source supports the following arguments:

 - `config_id` (Required).
 Unique identifier of the security configuration associated with the bypass network list.
+- `security_policy_id` (Required).
+Unique identifier of the security policy associated with the bypass network lists.

 ## Output Options